MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 ## Install Redis

-To install Redis on WSL (Ubuntu 18.04):
+To install Redis on WSL (ie. Ubuntu):

-1. Open your WSL terminal (ie. Ubuntu 18.04).
+1. Open your WSL terminal (ie. Ubuntu).
 2. Update your Ubuntu packages: `sudo apt update`
 3. Once the packages have updated, install Redis with: `sudo apt install redis-server`
 4. Confirm installation and get the version number: `redis-server --version`